This paper is a draft, please do not reproduce without authorization.

 5- Recovery from addiction

 Since alcoholism is the stereotype of addictions from which most psychological insight of the last 50 years on the addicted personality has been derived, the most successful methods of recovery used in the field of alcoholism can also be used as examples to describe the key components of addiction therapy.
+In scientific terms, this is called "best practice dissemination".

 Four key elements can describe the environment where recovery is possible: identification, education, support and acceptance.